 A man wakes up to find himself locked in a cramped concrete maze of corridors, in which he can barely move.
 He doesn’t remember why he is there or how he got there.
 He has a terrible stomach injury and is slowly bleeding to death.

-The idea of being trapped in a hell of your own design is enough to send the mind spiralling to its darkest corners.
+The idea of being trapped in a hell of your own design is enough to send the mind spiraling to its darkest corners.
 Shinya Tsukamoto’s Haze is one of the few films that captures this concept with intimate detail.
-What makes this film so haunting is in its conclusion that shows how those trapped in the maze came to be there, and how simple it is for each and everyone of us to find ourselves in such dire situation.
-The most nightmare inducing scene?
-Easily, the dragging of teeth across metal pipe to make it to the next area – as audibly and visually uncomfortable as you can get.
+What makes this film so haunting is in its conclusion which shows how those trapped in the maze came to be there, and how simple it is for each and every one of us to find ourselves in such a dire situation.
+The most nightmare-inducing scene?
+Easily, the dragging of teeth across the metal pipe to make it to the next area – as audibly and visually uncomfortable as you can get.

 Opera Mortem (1973) By

-Raw images and elegant literary quotations with references to suicide: this is OPERA MORTEM, a surrealist/dadaist movie which intertwines the death visions of a suicidal girl with those of a necrophiliac serial killer.
+Raw images and elegant literary quotations with references to suicide: this is OPERA MORTEM, a surrealist/dadaist movie that intertwines the death visions of a suicidal girl with those of a ne***philiac serial killer.
 (TetroVideo)

 Baskin (2015) By Can Evrenol